EvyaB/SnakesAndLadderMiniProj/README.md

 3. Board game is currently constant and is created in the Boardgame class.
 This may be modified in the future, for example to read these settings from a file

 ### Architecture:
-Project is separated into four parts:
+Project is separated into several parts:
 1. Controllers: Define the available REST API (only PlayerController for now).
 2. Repositories: Access layer between the controller and the game logic.
 3. GameLogic: Data classes and the GameManager service that implement all the actual game logic.
+4. Data: Basic data structures (models) that are used setup the Database.
-4. Program&Startup files (usual ASP.Net core API files that setup the web api, Swagger and so on).
+5. Program&Startup files (usual ASP.Net core API files that setup the web api, Swagger and so on).

+The project is using a MySql DB that is created code-first through Entity Framework.